Losing toss seals Lockyer/Ipswich’s fate in latest game

 By Mike Nowlan

-THE Lockyer/Ipswich Division 2 over 60s were unable to capitalise on their chances in going down to SSC Gold at Ivor Marsden in their latest game.
+THE Lockyer/Ipswich Division 2 over 60s were unable to capitalise on their chances in going down to Sunshine Coast Gold at the Ivor Marsden Sporting Complex in their latest game.

 The visitors won by four wickets after having the home side 5/35.

-Sunshine Coast Gold won the toss and sent Lockyer/Ipswich in to bat on a wet pitch that was not easy to bat on.
+Sunshine Coast Gold won the toss and sent Lockyer/Ipswich in to bat on a wet pitch.

 Despite the collapse of the home side's top order, Trevor Maroske (26 off 66 balls), Brian Olsen (23 off 60 balls) and Keith Muller (28 off 40 balls) dragged the innings to 9/149 off 45 overs.

-The finale score was helped by the visitors bowling 39 wides, but this may have caused the home team batsmen to become complacent, and then get out to good balls.
+The finale score was helped by the visitors bowling 39 wides but this may have caused the home team batsmen to become complacent, and then getting out to good balls.

 Greg Searle was the most successful bowler with 2/17 off 6 overs.